 A wooden cutting board with sliced flank steak on top, sprinkled with fresh herbs.

-All you have to do is set your steak in the crockpot, press in your spice rub, and let your slow cooker do all the work for you – that’s seriously it!
+This easy slow cooker recipe couldn’t be simpler, as all you have to do is set your steak in the crockpot, press in your spice rub, and let your slow cooker do all the work for you – that’s seriously it!
+I found that 3 hours on high was the best way to cook the flank steak so it was tender, yet not completely falling apart.
+So while you won’t get rare steak, cooking low and slow means you get tender, shreddable meat, all with hands-off cook time.

 Overhead shot of a small white bowl filled with various spices and seasonings, on top of a blue background.